TARGENE/TMLE.jl/paper/paper.md

 Causal inference is essential for understanding the effect of interventions in real-world settings, such as determining whether a treatment improves health outcomes or whether a gene variant contributes to disease risk.
 Traditional statistical methods, such as linear regression or propensity score matching, often rely on strong modeling assumptions and may fail to provide valid inference when these assumptions are violated—particularly in the presence of high-dimensional data or model misspecification.

-**TMLE.jl** is a Julia package that implements Targeted Maximum Likelihood Estimation (TMLE) [@van2011targeted,van2018targeted], a general framework for causal effect estimation that combines machine learning with principles from semiparametric statistics.
+TMLE.jl is a Julia package that implements Targeted Maximum Likelihood Estimation (TMLE) [@van2011targeted;@van2018targeted], a general framework for causal effect estimation that combines machine learning with principles from semiparametric statistics.
 TMLE provides doubly robust, efficient, and flexible estimation of causal parameters in observational and experimental studies.

 The goal of TMLE.jl is to provide an accessible, implementation of this methodology within the Julia ecosystem.
 It enables researchers to estimate average treatment effects and other causal parameters while leveraging modern machine learning algorithms to flexibly model nuisance components, such as the outcome regression and treatment mechanism.

-TMLE.jl is useful in a wide range of scientific disciplines—including epidemiology, biostatistics, econometrics, and genomics—where estimating causal effects from high-dimensional or observational data is critical [@smith2023application,@labayle2025semi].
+TMLE.jl is useful in a wide range of scientific disciplines—including epidemiology, biostatistics, econometrics, and genomics—where estimating causal effects from high-dimensional or observational data is critical [@smith2023application;@labayle2025semi].
 Unlike traditional regression approaches, TMLE can incorporate nonparametric learning without sacrificing statistical validity, offering both robustness to model misspecification and valid confidence intervals.

 # Statement of Need

-Despite its theoretical and practical advantages, TMLE has limited implementation outside of R (notably the `tmle` [@tmleR] and `tmle3` [coyle2021tmle3-rpkg] packages).
+Despite its theoretical and practical advantages, TMLE has limited implementation outside of R (notably the [`tmle`](https://cran.r-project.org/web/packages/tmle/index.html) [@tmleR] and [`tmle3`](https://github.com/tlverse/tmle3/blob/master/README.Rmd) [@coyle2021tmle3-rpkg] packages).
 This limits accessibility for users and developers who prefer or require a performant, composable, and type-safe environment like Julia.
 As causal inference tools are increasingly used in computational biology, health sciences, economics, and beyond, there is a growing need for robust, well-integrated TMLE implementations in modern scientific programming languages.

-**TMLE.jl** addresses this gap by providing the first native Julia implementation of TMLE.
+TMLE.jl addresses this gap by providing the first native Julia implementation of TMLE.
 The main features of the package are:

 * Estimation of classic counterfactual estimands: Counterfactual Mean, Average Treatment Effect and any differentiable composition thereof.
 It also includes the only implementation for Average Interaction Effect up to any order.
 * Various semi-parametric estimators: TMLE (weighted, cross-validated, collaborative), One-Step (including cross-validated).